-As depicted in Figure 1, the LRE data demonstrates the following patterns from October 2005 to October 2009:
+As depicted in Figure 1, the LRE data demonstrates the following patterns from October 2006 to October 2010:

-• The number of students receiving service inside general education settings 80 percent or more of the school day (LRE A) has increased.

-- The number of students receiving service inside general education settings between 40 percent and 79 percent of the school day (LRE B) has increased. - The number of students receiving service inside general education settings less than 40 percent of the school day (LRE C) has decreased. - The number of students receiving service in public separate day schools (LRE F) has decreased. - The number of students receiving service in nonpublic settings [private separate day schools (LRE G) and private residential (LRE I)] has decreased.
+- The percentage of special education students receiving service inside general education settings 80 percent or more of the school day (LRE A) has increased compared to 2007. - The percentage of special education students receiving service inside general education settings between 40 percent and 79 percent of the school day (LRE B) has increased compared to 2006. - The percentage of special education students receiving service inside general education settings less than 40 percent of the school day (LRE C) has decreased compared to 2006. - The percentage of special education students receiving service in public separate day schools (LRE F) has decreased compared to 2006. - The percentage of special education students receiving service in nonpublic settings [private separate day schools (LRE G) and private residential (LRE I)] has decreased compared to 2009.